Medically reviewed by Drugs.com. Last updated on Feb 23, 2021.

 Ulcerative colitis (UL-sur-uh-tiv koe-LIE-tis) is an inflammatory bowel disease (IBD) that causes inflammation and ulcers (sores) in your digestive tract.
 Ulcerative colitis affects the innermost lining of your large intestine (colon) and rectum.
 Symptoms usually develop over time, rather than suddenly.

 Ulcerative colitis can be debilitating and can sometimes lead to life-threatening complications.
 While it has no known cure, treatment can greatly reduce signs and symptoms of the disease and bring about long-term remission.

 The colon, also called the large intestine, is a long, tube-like organ in your abdomen.
 The colon carries waste to be expelled from the body.

 Ulcerative colitis symptoms can vary, depending on the severity of inflammation and where it occurs.
-Therefore, doctors often classify ulcerative colitis according to its location.
+Signs and symptoms may include: